-The appointment of the Chairman/woman will be determined by full Council at the annual general meeting, or at any subsequent meeting should the need arise; having regard to recommendations from the political Group LeadersLeader of the Council.
+The appointment of the Chairman/woman will be determined by full Council at the annual general meeting, or at any subsequent meeting should the need arise; having regard to recommendations from the political Group Leaders.

 The Cambridgeshire Health and Wellbeing Board will elect annually a Vice-Chairman/woman who will not represent the County Council.